 The Pool Lab power supply and controller is supplied with a mounting bracket, three screws and three masonry plugs.
-To comply, the unit must be mounted vertically with the outlet socket facing downwards on a solid wall or post that covers an area no less than the rear area of the back of the power pack.
+To comply, the unit must be mounted on a solid wall or post that covers an area no less than the rear area of the back of the power pack.
 Always mount the power pack as per local electrical codes and within 3m (9 feet) of the cell and 2m from the pool pump.
 Air flow around the power supply must not be restricted or close to any heat source such as a gas heater exhaust.